izabelcavassim/WorkshopQCBio_trial/README.md

 around 4 minutes.
 This creates a collecion of files that are used by BWA to perform the alignment.

-Create a soft-link of fasta reference to your folder:
+Create a soft-link of fasta reference to your home folder (type pwd, to know where you are):

     ln -s /home/Data/Homo_sapiens.GRCh37.75.dna.chromosome.2.fa /home/user_name/